 Temporary detention order; voluntary admission.
 Provides that a magistrate shall issue a temporary detention order if a person (i) has a mental illness and there exists a substantial likelihood in the near future that he will cause serious harm to himself or others or suffer serious harm due to his lack of capacity to protect himself or provide for his basic needs and (ii) is in need of hospitalization or treatment, regardless of whether the person is willing and capable of volunteering for hospitalization or treatment.
 Currently, a temporary detention order cannot be issued if a person volunteers for hospitalization or treatment.
-02/16/16 House: Left in Courts of Justice Notes: City Position: oppose Notes: City Position: oppose HB 609 Protective orders; assault and battery; penalty.
+If the person accepts voluntary admission, the bill provides that the temporary detention order will be deemed to have expired at that time and no commitment hearing need be held.
+02/16/16 House: Left in Courts of Justice Notes: City Position: oppose HB 609 Protective orders; assault and battery; penalty.

-Patrons: Bell, Robert B., Fowler, Miyares, Murphy, Simon and Stolle Summary as introduced: Protective orders; assault and battery; penalty.
+Patrons: Bell, Robert B., Fowler, Miyares, Murphy, Simon and Stolle Summarv as introduced: Protective orders; assault and battery; penalty.
 Provides that a person who is the subject of a protective order who commits an assault and battery resulting in bodily injury on the person protected by the order is guilty of a Class 6 felony.
 Currently, the assault and battery must result in serious bodily injury in order for the offense to be punishable as a Class 6 felony.
 02/16/16 House: Left in Courts of Justice Notes: City Position: support HB 610 Protective orders; penalty.

-Patrons: Bell, Robert B., Fowler, Miyares and Stolle; Senator: Garrett Summary as passed House: Violations of protective orders; penalty.
-Provides that any person who commits any assault and battery or any felony offense set forth in Article 4 (Assaults and Bodily Woundings) of Chapter 4 of Title 18.2 upon or stalks any party protected by a protective order is guilty of a Class 6 felony.
+Patrons: Bell, Robert B., Fowler, Miyares and Stolle; Senator: Garrett Summary as passed: Violations of protective orders; penalty.
+Provides that it is a Class 6 felony to stalk a party protected by protective order or to commit an assault and battery upon a party protected by a protective order if such assault and battery results in bodily injury.
 Currently, the Class 6 felony is only applicable if the person commits an assault and battery that results in serious bodily injury to the protected party.
-02/17/16 Senate: Referred to Committee for Courts of Justice Notes: City Position: support HB 611 Water and sewer utilities; regulation.
+03/11/16 House: Enrolled Bill communicated to Governor on 3/11/16 03/11/16 Governor: Governor's Action Deadline Midnight, Sunday, April 10, 2016 Notes: City Position: support HB 611 Water and sewer utilities; regulation.